 Business acumen is one of the most important capabilities, in fact a must-have skill, to possess in the corporate world, or in the workplace.
 It is a key driver of success in every aspect of an organization.

-In this article, you’ll learn in more detail what business acumen exactly is (what specific skills you need), why it’s so important, how you can develop it.
+In this article, you’ll learn in more detail what business acumen exactly is (what specific skills you need), why it’s so important, and how you can develop it.

 These are the 11 Key business acumen skills you need, in short: